JoshuaVieiraDS/World_Developement_Indicators_Clustering/README.md

 ## Files
 - `Clustering_Notebook.ipynb`: Jupyter Notebook performing preprocessing, clustering, PCA/t-SNE visualization, and cluster evaluation.
 - `Report.pdf`: A report with the results and evaluations.
+- `WDI.csv`: The actual dataset, this was too big to upload, so you can download it and test it from https://databank.worldbank.org/source/world-development-indicators#.

 ## Requirements
 ```python